Who we are

 What we do

 The concert band rehearses and performs from fall through spring each year.
 We use our rehearsal and sectional time to develop musically as individuals and as an ensemble, and to prepare for our public performances.
-We perform a wide range of classical and contemporary music composed or arranged for band in our concerts at Broadway Performance Hall, on Seattle Central College's campus on Seattle's Capitol Hill.
+We perform a wide range of classical and contemporary music composed or arranged for band at our concerts.
 We take on increasingly challenging music as as we continue to strengthen our skills as a performing group.

 Rainbow City Concert Band held its first rehearsals in fall 1998, following the conclusion of the inaugural marching bandseason.
 Members decided that they didn't want to wait until the following spring to make music again, and Rainbow City Band began its tradition of indoor concerts from fall through spring followed by marching band in the summer.